Essential Youth Work Skills for the Digital Age

 2. Core Digital-Era Skills for Youth Workers

-Digital platforms enable innovative youth engagement — online mentoring, gamified learning, and virtual advocacy.
-Designing interventions that use these tools is now a key part of youth work practice.
+Program design for the digital environment.
+Digital platforms open up new ways to engage young people, from online mentoring and gamified learning to virtual advocacy.
+Designing programs that use these tools well is now a key part of youth work practice.

 4. How to Choose a Course That Builds These Skills